-- 2. If the appointer is a corporation this form must be completed under its common seal or under the hand of some officer or attorney duly authorised - A vote withheld is not a vote in law and will not be counted in the calculation of the proportion of the votes for or against a resolution. - The signature of any one of joint holders will be sufficient, but the names of all the joint holders should be stated. - To appoint more than one proxy you may photocopy this form.
+- 1. If any other proxy is preferred, strike out the words "Chairman of the Meeting" and add the name and address of the proxy you wish to appoint and initial the alteration.
+The proxy need not be a member. - 2.
+If the appointer is a corporation this form must be completed under its common seal or under the hand of some officer or attorney duly authorised in writing. - 3.
+A vote withheld is not a vote in law and will not be counted in the calculation of the proportion of the votes for or against a resolution. - 4.
+The signature of any one of joint holders will be sufficient, but the names of all the joint holders should be stated. - 5.
+To appoint more than one proxy you may photocopy this form.
 Please indicate the proxy holder's name and the number of shares in relation to which they are authorised to act as your proxy (which, in aggregate, should not exceed the number of shares held by you).
 Please also indicate if the proxy instruction is one of multiple instructions being given.
-All forms must be signed and should be returned together in the same envelope. - To be valid, this form and the power of attorney or other authority (if any) under which it is signed, or a notarially certified copy of such power, must reach the registrars of the Company, Link Asset Services not less than forty-eight hours before the time appointed for holding the General Meeting or adjournment as the case may be. - The completion of this form will not preclude a member from attending the Meeting and voting in person. - Any alteration of this form must be initialled.
-Your completed and signed proxy form should be posted to the Company's Registrars, Link Asset Services, PXS1, 34 Beckenham Road, Beckenham, BR3 4ZF, so as to arrive before 12.00 noon on 11 March 2018.
+All forms must be signed and should be returned together in the same envelope. - 6.
+To be valid, this form and the power of attorney or other authority (if any) under which it is signed, or a notarially certified copy of such power, must reach the registrars of the Company, Link Asset Services not less than forty-eight hours before the time appointed for holding the General Meeting or adjournment as the case may be. - 7.
+The completion of this form will not preclude a member from attending the Meeting and voting in person. - 8.
+Any alteration of this form must be initialled.
+Your completed and signed proxy form should be posted, in the enclosed reply paid envelope, to the Company's Registrars, Link Asset Services, PXS1, 34 Beckenham Road, Beckenham, BR3 4ZF, so as to arrive before 12.00 noon on 10 March 2019.